onnx/onnx/docs/Operators.md

 ### <a name="DeformConv"></a><a name="deformconv">**DeformConv**</a>

-  Performs Deformable Convolution as described in https://arxiv.org/abs/1703.06211 and https://arxiv.org/abs/1811.11168.
+  Performs deformable convolution as described in https://arxiv.org/abs/1703.06211 and https://arxiv.org/abs/1811.11168.

 #### Version